LonwoLonwo/DirectoryCopy/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Please provide a detailed description of your feature request for CloudBeaver.
-Include the problem you are trying to solve, why it is important, and any specific functionality or enhancements you believe would improve the platform.
-If applicable, provide context or use cases that illustrate how this feature could benefit users.
+about: Provide a description of your feature request for CloudBeaver.
+Include the problem you are trying to solve, why it is important, and any specific functionality you believe would improve the platform.
 title: ''
 labels: wait for review
 #type: Feature